adamnstone/Panopticom-ANS/standardized_json.md

                 "altText": "Thought Bubble",
                 "modalOnClick": true,
                 "modalTitle": "## Visit from Rosemarry School to FabLab Bhutan", "modalText": "###### A group of young and inspiring students along with few Teachers from Rosemarry Primary School, Thimphu  visits Fablab Bhutan on 22 May 2019 .
 The Kids have been introduced the little bits, how to play with the little bits, introduction on the different types of machines available in the lab.
-They were also Showcased with some of the products made from the machines."
+They were also Showcased with some of the products made from the machines.", "imgTint": "rgb(0,255,0)"
             },
             {
                 "pos": {